what is equity in forex-tutorial for beginners

 Equity in forex trading is crucial, especially in the context of margin-based trading.
 Understanding how equity functions can significantly impact your trading experience and decisions.
 Here are three essential aspects of equity in forex that highlight its importance.

-First, equity influences your margin level.
-Margin is a small deposit required to open and maintain a trading position.
+1. Equity Affects Margin Level : Margin is a small deposit required to open and maintain a trading position.

 It acts as collateral for the broker.
 Your equity, which is the total value of your trading account minus any losses, and margin work together to keep trades active.
 Higher equity means you have a better cushion against market changes.